4ms/stm32mp2-baremetal/gpu/README.md

 # GPU example

-The STM32MP25x contains a VeriSilicon (Vivante) *GCNanoUltra31* 3D GPU, at address 0x48280000.
+The STM32MP25x contains a VeriSilicon (Vivante) *GCNanoUltra31* 3D GPU.
 This example brings it up in stages:

 1. **Power**: VDDGPU is an independent supply: the STPMIC25's buck3 on the EV1 controls it.
 We have configured TF-A to turn this on, but just in case